Understand Abstractions

 Second, a narrower scope can rapidly change in proportion to its novelty.
 The current hot trend is machine learning, but even name-dropping Cursor, Gemini, or Sora AI will date this essay.
 Books on those subjects will likely be entirely obsolete in 10 years.

-And, when a topic is narrower and time-tested, that domain can often become obsolete.
-Paper-making has been around for a few thousand years, but knowing how to make it won’t serve much use unless you have a job in it.
+Further, when a topic is narrower and time-tested, that domain can often become obsolete.
+Paper-making, for example, has been around a few thousand years, but most people don’t need those skills.

 What to learn, then?

-Obviously, we must learn something to make ourselves better at our craft, and I propose the one form of knowledge which surpasses all the others is “abstraction”.
+Obviously, we must learn something to make ourselves better at our craft.
+I propose the one form of knowledge which surpasses all the others is “abstraction”.

 This isn’t common